Domain authority: Prestige of website and authors

 Prestige identifies the prominent actors in a qualitative and quantitative manner on the basis of Graph theory.
 A website is considered a node.
 Its prestige is defined by the quantity of nodes that have directed edges pointing on the website and the quality of those nodes.
 The nodes’ quality is also defined through their prestige.
-This definition assures that a prestigious website is not only pointed at by many other websites, but that those pointing websites are prestigious themselves Similar to the prestige of a website, the contributing authors’ prestige is taken into consideration, in those cases, where the authors are named and identified (e.g., with their Twitter or Google Plus profile).
+This definition assures that a prestigious website is not only pointed at by many other websites, but that those pointing websites are prestigious themselves Similar to the prestige of a website, the contributing authors’ prestige is taken into consideration, in those cases, where the authors are named and identified (e.g., with their X or Google Plus profile).
 In this case, prestige is measured with the prestige of the authors who quote them or refer to them and the quantity of referrals which these authors receive.
 Search engines use additional factors to scrutinize the websites’ prestige.
 To do so, Google’s PageRank looks at factors like link-diversification and link-dynamics: When too many links are coming from the same domain or webmaster, there is a risk of black-hat SEO.
 When backlinks grow rapidly, this nourishes suspicion of spam or black-hat SEO as origin.
 In addition, Google looks at factors like the public availability of the whoIs information of the domain owner, the use of global top-level domains, domain age and volatility of ownership to assess their apparent prestige.
 Lastly, search engines look at the traffic and the amount of organic searches for a site as the amount of traffic should be congruent to the level of prestige that a website has in a certain domain.